amcharts/amcharts3-react/README.md

 2. Run `npm install`

-3. You can now import the `amcharts3-react` plugin, rather than using the `AmCharts.React` global:
+3. You can now import the `amcharts3-react` plugin:

    ```
    var AmCharts = require("amcharts3-react");
    ```

+   Note: when using the plugin, you must use `AmCharts` rather than `AmCharts.React`

 4. You will probably need to specify the [path](https://docs.amcharts.com/3/javascriptcharts/AmSerialChart#path) property, so that AmCharts can find the appropriate images: